PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 * New comments are not being sought.
 * No one has begun implementing the RFC, and there are no current plans to implement the RFC.
-* The community is invited to implement the RFC (unless explicitly stated in the RFC).
+In this case, the Comittee will create `up-for-grabs` Issues in the [PowerShell](https://github.com/PowerShell/PowerShell) repository.

 ### Experimental